Kererū: Breeding and lifespan

 The kererū is monogamous; pairs are thought to reproduce together over multiple seasons, and remain together when not breeding.
 Breeding generally depends on the availability of ripe fruit, which varies seasonally, annually, and by location.
 In the warmer Northland region, kererū are able to raise young year round, provided enough fruit is available.
 They do not breed when moulting, which tends to take place between March and May.
-Further, south fewer subtropical tree species grow, and in these areas breeding usually occurs between October (early spring) and April (late summer/early autumn), again depending on fruit availability.
+Further south, fewer subtropical tree species grow, and in these areas breeding usually occurs between October (early spring) and April (late summer/early autumn), again depending on fruit availability.
 During the breeding season the male kererū performs display flights, where it ascends steeply and appears to stall at the top of the flight, before a steep swooping descent.
 The courtship display includes the male turning around on a perch adjacent to a female, placing the tip of the bill into a wing, and stretching out his neck while bowing his head.
 He then bounces up and down with his bill resting on his chest, and proceeds to mate with her if she is receptive, which she indicates by lowering her body so he can mount her.

-The kererū nests in the canopy of trees, shrubs, or hedges, anywhere from 1.8 to 9.1 m above the ground.
+The kererū nests in the canopy of trees, bushes, shrubs, or hedges, anywhere from 1.8 to 9.1 m above the ground.
 Both birds construct the unlined platform of twigs—mostly kānuka (Kunzea ericoides), which can be up to 30 cm across.
 The clutch consists of a single oval white egg, which is 49 mm long by 34 mm wide.
 It is incubated for 28–29 days, with the male and female taking turns to incubate in shifts of around six hours.
 Fieldwork in Motatau Forest in Northland found that both parents then brooded the chick for 9–13 days, followed by the female alone.
 After 13–27 days, parents fed the chick without brooding.
 Weight gain is rapid in the first 8 days, while feathers appear between 5th and 8th days.
 The young bird fledges after 30–45 days.
 A pair may begin building a second nest before their chick in the first nest fledges.
 In seasons of plentiful fruit the kererū can successfully nest up to four times.
 Kererū have a lifespan of 15 to 25 years; in 2020, a 29-year-old bird nicknamed "Pidge" turned up in Rotorua after not being seen for 24 years.